Your new design will be uploaded in:

 In school, pupils only interact online with each other and members of staff.

-In addition to Purple Mash, websites that pupils regularly access include Supersonic Phonic Friends, Accelerated Reader, Times Tables Rock Stars, National Geographic, BBC Bitesize, CBeebies, Busy Things, 2Simple, Twinkl, iPlayer for Newsround, YouTube and English Heritage.
+In addition to Purple Mash, websites that pupils regularly access include Supersonic Phonic Friends, Accelerated Reader, Times Tables Rock Stars, National Geographic, BBC Bitesize, CBeebies, Busy Things, 2Simple, Twinkl, iPlayer for Newsround and English Heritage.
 All websites accessed by the children are pre-researched by teachers.
 The children know that they are only allowed to access these pre-researched websites.

 Please click this link for Parent On Line safety tips.